DanMMX/github-repos/README.md

 1. GITHUB_TOKEN: Get a Github token [here](https://github.com/settings/tokens/new) to use the Github GraphQL API
 1. GATSBY_GITHUB_ORG: Name a Github organization to query from Github, for example for [Microsoft](https://github.com/microsoft/) it would be just `microsoft`

+It will create a homepage for the organization with 100 of its repos and a static page for each of them to be generated on deploy time.

+## 📝 TODO

+1. Pagination: This project queries the first 100 repos of an organization, when there are more it won't work properly.
+1. Regular updates: When the project gets deployed, it fetches all the information (that's why the date of update is on the page).
+It would be nice to have regular and programmed updates, maybe once a day.